 Some men benefit from psychosexual therapy, which is a form of relationship therapy where you and your partner can discuss any sexual or emotional issues or concerns.

-This is when a man ejaculates (comes) sooner than he wants to during sex.
-It's only a problem if it bothers him or his partner.
+This is when a man ejaculates sooner than he wants to during sex, or without pleasurable feelings like orgasm.

 What causes premature ejaculation?

 Being excited with a new partner, or an acute sensitivity of the local nervous system, can trigger ejaculation too suddenly.
 It can also be linked to anxiety about sexual performance, stress, unresolved issues in a relationship or depression.